-Just 2 miles east, a few surprises await at characterful Herne Bay.
-A hit with visitors since the Victorian era, that legacy lingers in the bandstand, fragrant seafront gardens and distinctive 80ft Clock Tower and a great independent town with a plethora of eateries.
-Further eastwards, the Reculver Towers and Roman Fort cling to sandstone cliffs; the two 12th-century church towers sitting amid the remains of a Roman 'Saxon Shore' fort.
+Just two miles east, a few surprises await at characterful seaside town of Herne Bay.
+A hit with visitors since the Victorian era, that legacy lingers in the bandstand, fragrant seafront gardens and distinctive 80ft Clock Tower and a great independent town with a plethora of shops and restaurants.
+Further east, the Reculver Towers and Roman Fort cling to sandstone cliffs, and the two 12th-century church towers sitting amid the remains of a Roman 'Saxon Shore' fort.

 Discover more at www.canterbury.co.uk.